platformsh/platformsh-docs/src/tutorials/dropbox.md

 Per the instructions on [installing the Linux client](https://www.dropbox.com/install-linux) you can install the client via a simple one-liner shell command, but you'll need to modify it slightly in order to make it work with our version of `tar`.

-Add this to your build hook -
+Add this to your build hook:

 ```yaml
 hooks: